tonyketcham/puerh.wtf/content/tastings/is-a-gift.md

 5. Soupy and thick.
 Bright and sweet.
 That lemongrass aroma is still sitting in there.
 A bit more earthy on the vegetal/fruitiness.
 Kind of like taro.
 Nice balance on the body with the astringency puckering enough to make you wanna brew another cup.
 Very sessionable easy-drinker.
 The finish is lasting longer with a rolling sweetness that reminds me of the [Yiwu Gouyoulin](https://puerh.wtf/sessions/2021/03/yiwu-gouyoulin/) I reviewed.
 6. The liquor is cloudier.
 Smooth all-around with a bit of astringency drippin off the bottom.
 7. ...
 8. Sweeter and juicier but sticking true to that soupy fruity thing.
-The lemongrass flavor is a bit more ambiguous and less direct, with coriander taking the clarity spotlight
+The lemongrass flavor is a bit more ambiguous and less direct, with coriander taking the clarity spotlight.
+9. Astringent with some notes of dragonfruit.
+10. ...
+11. Much creamier and going out into the pasture of good sheng's end